8thlight/hyperion/README.md

  * `:asc` `"asc"` `:ascending` `"ascending"`
  * `:desc` `"desc"` `:descending` `"descending"`

+<em>Note:</em> Filters and Sorts on `:key` are not supported.
+Some datastore implementations don't store the `:key` along with the data, so you can't very well filter or sort something that aint there.

 ### Entities

 Used to define entities.
 An entity is simply an encapsulation of data that is persisted.